BayodeOlorundare/Divvy-Exercise-Case-study/README.md

 **Description of Data Sources Used**

-I used twelve-months of historical trip dataset provided by Cyclistic to perform this analysis.
+I used twelve-months of the historical trip dataset provided by Cyclistic to perform this analysis.
 This includes four different files each containing a quarterly (3 months) of data ranging from April 2019 - March 2020.
 The data is public and has been made available by Motivate International Inc. under this [License](https://ride.divvybikes.com/data-license-agreement).

 **Data Cleaning and Manipulation**